kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 ### Volume delete policy for the StatefulSet created PVCs

-A new field named `PersistentVolumeClaimPolicy` of the type `StatefulSetPersistentVolumeClaimPolicy` will be added to the StatefulSet.
+A new field named `PersistentVolumeClaimRetentionPolicy` of the type `StatefulSetPersistentVolumeClaimRetentionPolicy` will be added to the StatefulSet.
 This will represent the user indication for which circumstances the associated PVCs can be automatically deleted or not, as described above.
 The default policy would be to retain PVCs in all cases.

-The `PersistentVolumeClaimPolicy` object will be mutable.
+The `PersistentVolumeClaimRetentionPolicy` object will be mutable.
 The deletion mechanism will be based on reconciliation, so as long as the field is changed far from StatefulSet deletion or scale-down, the policy will work as expected.
 Mutability does introduce race conditions if it is changed while a